Japan's Okinawa sees doubling of COVID-19 cases, considers emergency steps

 The central government hopes to respond quickly to any requests for emergency steps, Chief Cabinet Secretary Hirokazu Matsuno told reporters.

-The Mainichi newspaper said Tamaki told Matsuno on Tuesday that he was considering requesting a quasi-emergency state, which would include measures such as limiting the opening hours of restaurants and bars.
+Measures would likely include limiting the opening hours of restaurants and bars.

+Okinawa, an island chain 1,500 km (932 miles) southwest of Tokyo, hosts 70% of U.S. military facilities in Japan.
+Discoveries of coronavirus clusters and Omicron cases among service members have rankled relations with Japanese authorities there and residents, who number just under 1.5 million.

-Japan is also asking the U.S. military to make all efforts on the coronavirus, Matsuno said, amid rising infections at bases in Okinawa.
+Matsuno said Japan was asking the U.S. military to make all efforts on the coronavirus amid rising infections at bases in Okinawa.

-Tamaki said infections in U.S. military bases in the prefecture continued to increase.
+Separately, a U.S. Marine Corps station in the prefecture of Yamaguchi, in western Japan, reported that 182 people on the base there had tested positive on Tuesday.

 The number of new daily coronavirus cases in Japan rose past 1,000 on Tuesday for the first time in three months.
 A new national tally is due later on Wednesday.

-(Reporting by Chang-Ran Kim, Nobuhiro Kubo, Elaine Lies and Rocky Swift, editing by Richard Pullin, Robert Birsel)
+(Reporting by Chang-Ran Kim, Nobuhiro Kubo, Elaine Lies and Rocky Swift; Editing by Richard Pullin and Robert Birsel)